 How I Finally Quit (After Failing Dozens of Times)

-I'd given up trying to quit.
-After years of failing, every method, every program, every promise, I'd resigned myself to being a smoker for life.
+I'd basically given up trying to quit.
+After years of failing at every method, every program, every promise I could find, I'd quietly resigned myself to being a smoker for the rest of my life.

 Then a friend suggested hypnosis.

-I thought it was whacky.
-Mind control, basically.
-I'd tried everything else though, and I was desperate enough to give it one more shot.
+I thought it sounded whacky, basically mind control.
+But I'd tried everything else, and I was desperate enough to give it one more shot.

 I walked out of that session a non-smoker.